-Parents should follow The Saint Constantine School traffic flow plan for parking, dropping off, and picking up students.
+Parents should follow The Saint Constantine School traffic flow plan (emailed to enrolled families at the beginning of each new academic year) for parking, dropping off, and picking up students.

 Enter the parking lot via the Regency Square entrance.
 During drop off and pick up the gates will be open and the parking lot will be one way.
 After 8:30am the gates will be shut and visitors will use the intercom system to gain entry.
 Everyone should exercise caution while in the parking lot and/or crossing through the pick up line.
 If a parent chooses to park their car, no elementary student is allowed to walk in the parking lot during pick up and drop off without being escorted to or from their vehicle by an adult during drop-off and pick-up.